-- Unit Theme 4: Viral Musical Moments
+- Unit 4: Musical Farce

-- Virtual Showcase: Friday, Dec.
-17 at 6:30pm
+- Studio Showcase: Friday, May 20 at 6:30pm

 will take place over Zoom.
 Students will

 be sent a link via email to join the class and will be held in a virtual

 “waiting room” until the class time begins.
 Each class will be monitored by a

 member of Goodspeed’s Education Staff.
 For more information about the virtual

 class format, as well as helpful tips to set students up for success, please

-VOCAL ENSEMBLEVocal Ensemble A (ages 7-12) | Mondays, 6:15pm - 7:15pm
+VOCAL ENSEMBLESVocal Ensemble (ages 7-18) | Mondays, 6:15pm - 7:15pm

 Kids Company Vocal Ensembles will explore how musical stylings contribute to and amplify the stories of characters on stage in musical theatre.
 With a dual emphasis on vocal technique and stylistic coaching, Dr. Spencer Reese will help students develop their voices to suit a variety of musical genres.

-ACTING ENSEMBLEActing Ensemble A (ages 7-12) | Tuedays, 6:15pm - 7:15pm
+ACTING ENSEMBLESActing Ensemble (ages 7-18) | Tuedays, 6:15pm - 7:15pm

 In Kids Company Acting Ensembles, students will have opportunities to try on a variety of characters and stretch their imaginations as actors.
 In addition to diving into each of our unit themes, Acting Ensembles will also work with different forms such as monologues, one-on-one scenes, and group scene work.

-Classes are limited to ten students per Ensemble.
+per Virtual Ensemble.
 All classes will have a wait list once full, and

-Registration Fee: $350 per ensemble
+Registration Fee: $350

-VIRTUAL ENSEMBLES SAFETY AND SECURITY TIPS
+VIRTUAL ENSEMBLE SAFETY & SECURITY TIPS

 - Before your class begins, be sure to set up your device so that the instructor can see you!
 If you are taking a dance class, make sure that your entire body is visible in the frame.